-As a result it was possible to identify 80% of the audience and segment it, according to their purchase history.
+As a result, it was possible to identify 80% of the audience and segment it based on purchase history.
 They later set up an ad campaign accordingly, investing more funds into segments that routinely give more profit or are at risk of losing their loyalty.

 This exact approach allowed BrandAlley to focus on the most valuable user segments, regardless whether they’re newcomers or old customers.
 This ad campaign brought BrandAlley four times more sales and two times more customers.

 Overwhelming intrusiveness is another common fallacy in retargeting strategy implementation.
 Retargeting can be very annoying, and it’s the main reason users dislike it.
 Advertisers who value their reputation pay attention to such things.

 Showing banners to people who have already made a purchase, showing multiple ads on one page (or just spamming a Facebook feed) or having no limit to how many times banners are displayed (banner exposure frequency cap) is not only annoying to users it also is an ineffective use of a budget.